avtansh-code/pomodoro_timer/docs/APP_STORE_PRIVACY_METADATA.md

 **Text for "Privacy practices may include handling of data as described below":**

 ```
-Pomodoro Timer is designed with privacy as a core principle.
+Mr. Pomodoro is designed with privacy as a core principle.
 All your timer settings and session history are stored locally on your device.
 No data is collected, tracked, or shared with third parties.

 Optional iCloud Sync:
 If you choose to enable iCloud sync, your data is synced to your private iCloud account using Apple's CloudKit framework.
 We do not have access to your iCloud data, and it remains encrypted and secure within your personal Apple ecosystem.